TeamEagles09172019/Clue/README.md

-# Clue game will run on linux, Ubuntu distro
+# Clue game will run on linux, Ubuntu distro and MacOS

 # Install Python and Pygame